Tem's Well of Stuff

 It felt absolutely horrible to me, and not in a good way.
 I felt appropriately horrible for most of the experience, but Harrowed Haley just felt inappropriate and cruel.
 It felt like a nasty bait and switch.

-There's a minor missed opportunity I need to mention here: remember how I said that the Cursed Castle has a soul?
+There's a minor missed opportunity I need to mention here: remember how I said that the Cursed Castle has a consciousness?
+That is spoke to you, and seemed to have a soul of its own?
 It's something that the game emphasizes when you're first exploring it, with multiple characters commenting on it to really hammer it home.
 Your goal in this part of the game is to hunt down every living soul.
 So I was really excited to see how that was going to pay off: how do you fight a castle?
 How do you find and kill the soul of a castle?

 The answer is: you don't.
 It just doesn't come up.
 I don't get it.
 Anton Chekov is rolling in his grave.